 It is the goal of the LIT program, that graduates possess effective management strategies, conflict resolution, self-responsibility, and exemplary communication skills.
 Participants will notice significant changes in their outlook as they progress through this program and become more aware of how to give back and engage with others.
 At Brooks, all LITs have an opportunity to experience being a leader within a positive, supportive community focused on youth development.

 Leader in Training Supervisor

-Mike has worked at Brooks in this role for the past thirteen years.
+Mike has worked at Brooks in this role for the past fifteen years.
 Mike’s focus is to lead the LIT’s in becoming youth development professionals in a friendly, camp atmosphere.
-Mike has been involved in education for the past twenty-two years and is currently a fifth-grade teacher and Literacy Laboratory model teacher in Andover.
-Additionally, he coaches J.V.
+Mike has been involved in education for over twenty years and currently works as an Assistant Principal after having taught fifth grade in Andover.
+Mike has coached J.V.
 Boys Soccer at Andover High and previously coached J.V.
 Boys Lacrosse and Freshman Boys Basketball.
 Mike loves to utilize his extensive experience in the classroom, at camp, and on the field to help kids see their full potential in any arena.
 In his spare time, Mike is pursuing a second master’s degree in school leadership.
 He is married to his wife, Nina, and has two daughters who also attend and love Brooks School Day Camp.

 Natalie has been a part of the LIT team for six years and brings nearly a decade of experience from various school settings.
 Natalie has a passion for working with young adults and has dedicated herself to her work in youth development.
 Natalie earned both her Bachelors and Masters degree from UNH.
 She currently teaches seventh-grade social studies in Haverhill Public Schools after several years of working in the New Hampshire public school system.
 In her spare time, Natalie enjoys traveling and going to the gym.

 Year 2 Coordinator